livingearth-system/livingearth-system.github.io/our-projects-2/living-watersources/index.md

 # NOT INCLUDED: header: "Living Watersources"
 headerTop: "Living Watersources "
-subtitle: "Living Watersources  is developing apacity for characterising, mapping and monitoring catchments in Wales, including the Wye and Severn, which extend into England. ; Aims; Objectives; Strategic Plan;"
+subtitle: "Living Watersources is developing apacity for characterising, mapping and monitoring catchments in Wales, including the Wye and Severn, which extend into England. ; Aims; Objectives; Future Plans;"
 background: "#072857"
 image: "/assets/img/heading/livingwatersources_a.png"
 nobuttons: true